Michelanne "Mike" Mazinsky

 Og's father and a dedicated hunter who usually chases a wombat.

-- Elmuh Fudd Syndwome: Heck, he pretty much a British version of Elmer Fudd.
+- Elmuh Fudd Syndwome: Heck, he's pretty much a British version of Elmer Fudd.

-- Heroic BSOD: After the wombat humiliates him in "The Hunter And The Hunted".
-He snaps out of it when he sucessfully catches the wombat (which was all part of a secret deal between Mike and the wombat).
+- He has it after the wombat humiliates him in "The Hunter And The Hunted".
+He snaps out of it when he successfully catches the wombat (which was all part of a secret deal between Mike and the wombat).

-- And in "Flustering Footwear Flotsam" when he sucessfuly catches the wombat.
+- Another case happens in "Flustering Footwear Flotsam" when he successfully catches the wombat and now doesn't know what to do with his life.

 Og's mother and talented artist, historian, and chef.

-- Hypno Fool: One episode had her on the receiving end of Og's hypnosis invention and as a result, thought she was a duck.
+- Hypno Fool: "Margery the Duck" had her on the receiving end of Og's hypnosis invention and as a result, thought she was a duck.

 - Large Ham: Often when writing or explaining about the island's ancestors.